fetlab/website/content/722/presentation_guidelines.md

 slides is the same as for other assignments, as detailed on [the syllabus](syllabus.html#late-assignments).

-Your talk should be about 15 minutes long, and you should be prepared to facilitate 15 minutes of discussion, for 30 minutes total.
+Your talk should be 15 minutes long (strictly enforced), and you should be prepared to facilitate 15 minutes of discussion, for 30 minutes total (strictly enforced).
 This will leave us time for other presentations or discussion.

 ###Grading
-The presentation is worth 20% of your final grade.
+The presentation is worth 10% of your final grade.
 This breaks down as
 follows:

-- Choose appropriate papers and turn in the list by the given date **(5%)**
+- Choose appropriate papers and turn in the list by the given notification date **(2%)**
-- Slides turned in by 11:59 pm of the day before your presentation **(5%)**
+- Slides turned in by 11:59 pm of the day before your presentation **(4%)**
-- Presentation quality **(5%)**
+- Presentation quality **(3%)**
 	- Slides are clear, easy to read, and have correct grammar and spelling
 	- Presentation identifies main themes